MatthiasKebede/data-harvester/README.md

 6. **Reflection**:
    - After completing the task, take a moment to review the `analyzer.py` and `test_analyzer.py` files.
 Note how the code is structured and how tests are written to validate functionality.
+   - Make a Git commit before moving on (terminal or VS Code GUI)
+     ```bash
+     git add .
+     git commit -m "Warmup completed"
+     ```

 ## Migration Hints:
 - If you are having trouble with the test suite during/after a migration, carefully check the names of the mocked functions.
+  - Also, make sure that the test suite passes when `json-server` is NOT running.